Mafia–Camorra War

-The Mafia–Camorra War was a gang war in New York City that lasted from 1915–1917.
+The Mafia–Camorra War was a gang war in New York City that lasted from 1915 to 1917.
 On one side was the originally Sicilian Morello crime family of Manhattan; on the other were gangs originally from Naples and the surrounding Campania region, based in Navy Street in Brooklyn and Coney Island, referred to as the Camorra.
 The fight over the control of the New York rackets started after the killing of Giosue Gallucci, the undisputed King of Little Italy, and his son on May 17, 1915.
 The trials that followed in 1918 completely smashed the Camorra gangs; the testimonies of their men demolished the protection they enjoyed.
 It was the end of the Camorra in New York and the rise in power of American-based Sicilian Mafia groups.

 Protagonists

-The Morello gang was formerly run by Giuseppe Morello until 1909 and then by his half-brothers, the Terronovas, Vincenzo, Ciro, and Nicholas Morello.
+The Morello gang was formerly run by Giuseppe Morello until 1909 and then by his half-brothers, the Terranovas, Vincenzo, Ciro, and Nicholas Morello.
 Vincenzo and Nicola occasionally used their older half-brother's name, Morello, even though they were legally Terranovas.
 They controlled Harlem and most of northern Manhattan.
 Morello and his allies were part of the traditional Sicilian Mafia.

 The Camorra organization, run by Andrea Ricci, was a powerful underworld force in Brooklyn.
 Unlike the Mafia, the Camorra recruited immigrants from the Naples region of Italy.
 The Camorra organization's close allies included the Navy Street and Coney Island gangs of Brooklyn, both Neapolitan in origin.
-Leopoldo Lauritano and Allesandro Vollero headed the Navy Street Gang, and Pellegrino Morano was the boss of the Coney Island Gang.
+Leopoldo Lauritano and Alessandro Vollero headed the Navy Street Gang, and Pellegrino Morano was the boss of the Coney Island Gang.

 Before this conflict started, relations between the two sides were relatively amicable; in fact, each year, the Morellos attended a 'smoker' held by Camorra boss Ricci in Brooklyn.
 However, things were soon to change.

 Morello power play

 As with many gang conflicts, the Mafia-Camorra war started due to greed - in this case, Morello's ambition to control gambling in Manhattan.
-The Morello's first target was the Del Gaudio brothers, who controlled gambling operations in East Harlem.
+The Morellos' first target were the Del Gaudio brothers, who controlled gambling operations in East Harlem.
 The Morellos killed Nicolo Del Gaudio and cowed his brother Gaetano.

 Their next target, Joseph DeMarco, would be much harder to subdue.
 DeMarco ran a restaurant and several gambling establishments on Mulberry Street in Lower Manhattan.
 Having faced the Morellos before, DeMarco had survived two assassination attempts and had unsuccessfully tried to murder Nicholas Morello on one occasion.
 The Morello family sought help from the Navy Street and Coney Island gangs to subdue DeMarco.